 You can enjoy teaching.
 But first, you must survive.
 How?
 Just organize, plan, and simplify.
 Then it's time to thrive.
 Learn new things.
 Engage your students.
 And finally - dive in!

-Differentiation comes in three types.
-First, teachers can alter the content.
+Differentiation occurs in three ways: content, process, and product.
+First, teachers can alter the resources students use.
 That’s easy.
-Second, they can vary the process, or activity.
-Finally, teachers can change up products. (more…)Read More
+Second, they can vary what kids can do.
+Finally, teachers can…Read More

-Classroom rules should be developed together.
+Wondering how to establish classroom rules?
+Develop them together.
 To begin, remind the class of your number one priority: learning.
-Ask them to brainstorm a list of conditions in which they learn best.…Read More
+Ask them to brainstorm a list of conditions in which…Read More

-Difficult students can ruin a school year.
-When you encounter challenging kids in your classroom, take these steps.
-First, use proactive strategies to fend off bad behavior.
-Second, establish reactive…Read More
+Wondering how to deal with difficult students in the classroom?
+Yep, they can ruin a school year.
+To prevent that, take these steps.
+First, use proactive strategies to fend off…Read More

 Student contracts can solve classroom problems.
 When a child is floundering, try this.
 First, schedule a three-way meeting.
 Discuss problems in a kind, matter-of-fact way.
 Second, as a group, create…Read More

 What is teacher metacognition?
 When you use it in morning reflection, it powerfully directs your day.
 You don’t need to get up earlier or change your routine.
 Instead, just shift your…Read More